-We are excited to announce the launch of the Modern Art of Syria Archive (MASA) project, which we hope, when complete, will provide a much-needed, internationally accessible, free, online archive of Syrian art.
+We are excited to announce the launch of the Modern Art of Syria Archive (MASA) project, which we hope will provide a much-needed internationally accessible archive of Syrian art.

 Announced in 2018, Modern Art of Syria Archive (MASA) is an online archive of modern Syrian art.
 It will include artworks, documents, records and pictures and will be available for use by students, researchers and curators who are interested in the study of Syrian art.
 Put together, these materials will provide an insight into the social, cultural, artistic and even political contexts of life in Syria and will supplement other initiatives that the Foundation is running (e.g. publications and research).

 MASA is spearheaded by Atassi Foundation, and is supported by an advisory committee that is made up of Dr. Silvia Naef (professor at the Arabic Studies Section of the University of Geneva), Dr. Anneka Lenssen (Assistant professor of Global Modern Art in UC Berkley History of Art Department), and Dr. Abdul Razzaq Moaz ( senior fellow at Gerda Henkel Foundation).